telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/how-to/custom-bubble-layer-symbols.md

 ---
-title: Custom symbols for Bubble layers
+title: Render Custom Symbols for Bubble Layers
-page_title: Custom symbols for Bubble layers
+page_title: Render Custom Symbols for Bubble Layers | Kendo UI Map Widget
-description: Render custom symbols on Map Bubble layers
+description: "Learn how to render custom symbols on Kendo UI Map Bubble layers."
+slug: howto_rendercustomsymbols_forbubblelayers_map
 ---

-# Render custom symbols on Map Bubble layers
+# Render Custom Symbols for Bubble Layers

-The Bubble Layer allows you to define how symbols are rendered.

-This works by defining a [symbol function](http://docs.telerik.com/KENDO-UI/api/javascript/dataviz/ui/map#configuration-layers.symbol) that uses the [Drawing API](/framework/drawing/overview) to define the shape.
+The Bubble Layer allows you to define the way symbols are rendered.
+This works by defining a [`symbol` function](http://docs.telerik.com/KENDO-UI/api/javascript/dataviz/ui/map#configuration-layers.symbol) that uses the [Drawing API](/framework/drawing/overview) to define the shape.
 The symbol is typically a [Group](http://docs.telerik.com/kendo-ui/api/javascript/drawing/group) of shapes.

-In the demo below we'll render 200km lines in West-East direction as a symbol.
-Notice how the lines are longer the farther you go North as we're using [Mercator Projection](https://en.wikipedia.org/wiki/Mercator_projection).
+The example below demonstrates how to render 200-kilometer lines in West-East direction as a symbol.
+Notice that the lines get longer the farther you go North, which is due to that fact that the [Mercator Projection](https://en.wikipedia.org/wiki/Mercator_projection) is used.

-#### Example: Draw custom bubble layer symbols
+###### Example

 ```html
     <div id="map"></div>